fish-face/quasselgrep/README.md

 - python-dateutil

 Optional:
-- python-crypto (to run as client/server)
+- pycryptodome (to run as client/server)
 - psycopg2 (for PostgreSQL support)

 Installation